 A reminder that our Cliff House collection exhibit is open to the public today till 4 pm.
 We’re trying to maintain open hours Thursdays thru Saturdays for you to come by 1617 Balboa Street to see the exhibition. pic.twitter.com/PtyyvzUD0l

-The Western Neighborhoods Project currently displays the items in their office at 1617 Balboa Street, but this pop-up at the Cliff House will return the artifacts to their previous home, at least temporarily, and they hope to find a larger place to display them in the future.
-You can email email@example.com if you know of a possible public space for the collection.
+The Western Neighborhoods Project has historically displayed the items in their office at 1617 Balboa Street, but this pop-up at the Cliff House allowed them to return the artifacts to their previous home, at least temporarily, and they hope to find a larger place to display them in the future.
+You can email firstname.lastname@example.org if you know of a possible public space for the collection.

 Featured image: @andystokesphoto via Instagram